 Just because you can make a deposit doesn’t mean you’ll be guaranteed approval for a secured card.
 For example, Capital One® will decline your application if you don’t meet certain conditions, such as having a bank account.

 However, approval may be more likely with some other secured credit cards.
-For instance, Capital Bank, the issuer of the OpenSky® Secured Credit Visa® Card, doesn’t check your credit or require a bank checking account.
+For instance, Capital Bank, the issuer of the OpenSky® Secured Credit Visa® Card, doesn’t check your credit.

 James Garvey, co-founder and CEO of Self Lender, which provides credit-building loans, recommends thoroughly reading the agreement for your secured card to be sure you understand all the terms and conditions, including what the fees and annual percentage rate (APR) are.